Welcome to today's edition of the Rush 24-7 podcast.

 Exploring Mars and sugarcane.

-This Mars and sugar, Mars and sugar.
+This, Mars and sugar, Mars and sugar.

 These are the critical issues facing the Republic.

-Do we uh do you go with beat or cane?
+Do you go with beet or cane?

 We'll talk about that in the second hour.